VladSerghei/Robotics/Matrix_Game/README.md

 The game is implemented on a 8x8 LED matrix, with an LCD screen used as menu and also to help the steps in game.
 Initially, there will be a menu on the LCD where the players can choose to play, change settings, or see highscores.

-Link to video:
+Link to video showing a demo of the game:
 https://drive.google.com/open?id=1xm-Mvgz8Bos5ng_9Ut5R4y8xqUxfPRsV

-Link to photo:
+Link to photo showing the fully assembled hardware:
 https://drive.google.com/open?id=1n0pFE15fYdXcSv68PPpez7jvBPA1W5FM

 ## HARDWARE COMPONENTS